lizru/chord-finder/README.md

 # chord-finder
-A simple Java program from a couple of years ago that solves basic music theory exercises via the command line.
+A simple Java program meant to learn foundational programming.
+Solves basic music theory exercises via the command line.
 One of my first personal coding projects, written with a focus on foundational Java syntax.

 *Initial Version*